The information below was forwarded by Bob and Bryan Inkster.

 “I mind the shop weel.
 Granny o the Co-op – I have her recipe for Clootie Dumpling, still mak it.
 I remember Dorothy and the boys of course, Stevie, and John.
 They had petrol pumps, Esso, and I fell in love with the plastic tiger head on top of the pumps.
 When they changed the head or something, Dorothy gave me the plastic tiger head; there is a photo of me in the garden at Woo with it, looking pleased as punch.
 I remember one poppy day we had gone up on Saturday and I had bought a green toy soldier with a parachute, the kind you throw up in the air and they float down with the parachute.
 I played with him on the Sunday then when the poppies came down on the television.
 I threw him in the air to come floating down.
 It was a big thing to a kid.
 I thought I was taking part in the ceremonies and remembering the soldiers who died.
 Dorothy was always smiling and Granny lived in the cottage across from the shop.
 Sweeties, smiles, and magical things – it was a fantastic shop and the people were magical.”

-This is from Phyllis Muir, daughter of Archer and Doll Clouston, Upper Knarston, later Glebe:-
+Phyllis Muir, daughter of Archer and Doll Clouston, Upper Knarston, later Glebe, writes:-

 “The Co-op, or ‘Cop’ as we would pronounce it, was the shop that my folks mainly used as it was the nearest and as most journeys were made by bike, the road there and back was fairly flat, apart from the brae of Quoys.
 There were no freezers until the Hydro came to the island so a trip to the Cop for fresh food was necessary on certain days of the week.
 Thursday in particular sticks in my mind as it was Orcadian day and the paper had to be got that day.
 Fresh meat and bread also came that day so by the time the supplies got there, about lunchtime, there would often be a queue but the aim always was to get there before the Egilsay men.
 I don’t think there was a shop in Egilsay so a small boat, with 2 or 3 men, used to cross Egilsay soond and land below Banks.
 They would do shopping for a number of households, load it into sacks which got slung over their shoulders and off they would set back across the fields.
 I remember it being a total pain if you had to wait until they had been served!
 Although, if the weather was bad nobody minded if they jumped the queue so that they could get home before it got dark.
 It was also recommended not to be in a hurry shopping when the mail came in as it had to be sorted.
 Dorothy Munro helped in the shop and she also delivered the mail to the Sourin houses.